Jets agree to 4-year, $96 million contract extension with All-Pro Quinnen Williams, AP source says

 Williams will average $24 million per year on the contract that will keep him in New York through the 2027 season.
 The Titans’ Jeffery Simmons ($23.5 million), Commanders’ Daron Payne ($22.5 million) and Giants’ Dexter Lawrence ($22.5 million) all received new deals this offseason, but Williams surpassed them all.

+“The success of this organization is beyond important to me and completing this deal allows me to turn all my attention to positively impacting that,” Williams said in a statement.
+“I am thrilled to put forth my best efforts alongside my brothers to get prepared for this season ahead of us.”

-Williams did not attend the Jets’ voluntary workouts while waiting for his agent and the Jets to reach an agreement on a new deal.
+Williams did not attend the Jets’ voluntary workouts while waiting for his agent and the Jets to reach an agreement.

 Jets coach Robert Saleh was optimistic throughout the offseason, maintaining his belief the sides would have a contract in place before the team opens training camp next week.